 Schools can be instrumental in supporting young carers.
 Take a look at these practical tips:

 • Designated Staff: Appoint a designated staff member responsible for young carers’ needs.
-The result guarantees that these pupils have a point of contact and support within the school.
+This will guarantee that these pupils have a point of contact and support within the school.

 • Flexible Scheduling: Create flexible schedules and exam arrangements tailored to the needs of young carers.
 It relieves stress and accommodates their caregiving duties.